Emission theory (vision): Refutation

 Front page of the Opticae Thesaurus, which included the first printed Latin translation of Alhazen's Book of Optics.
 The illustration incorporates many examples of optical phenomena including perspective effects, the rainbow, mirrors, and refraction.

 Alhazen was the first person to explain that vision occurs when light reflects from an object into one's eyes.

-The rise of rationalist physics in the 17th century led to a novel version of the intromissionist theory that proved extremely influential and displaced any legacies of the old emissive theories.
+The rise of physics in the 17th century led to a novel version of the intromissionist theory that proved extremely influential and displaced any legacies of the old emissive theories.
 In Cartesian physics, light was the sensation of pressure emitted by surrounding objects that sought to move, as transmitted through the rotatory motion of material corpuscles.
 These views extended to Isaac Newton's corpuscular theory of light, and would be adopted by John Locke and other the 18th-century luminaries.

 Persistence of the theory

-Winer et al. (2002) have found evidence that as many as 50% of adults believe in emission theory.
+Winer et al. (2002) have found evidence that as many as 50% of adult college students believe in emission theory.

 Rupert Sheldrake claims to have found evidence for emission theory through his experiments in the sense of being stared at.